ClaraML96/ClaraML96.github.io/index.markdown

 ### New York City Marathon
 Every first Sunday in November, over 50,000 runners traverse all five boroughs for the [New York City Marathon](https://www.nyrr.org/tcsnycmarathon/getinspired/marathonhistory).
 Stations near Central Park, like 59 St-Columbus Circle and 72 St, experience ridership spikes of 30–40% compared to typical Sundays.

-Our data shows:
-- An early morning sharp surge (5–7 AM) as runners head to Staten Island for the starting line.
-- A second midday wave (10 AM–2 PM) as spectators travel to cheer zones.
-- A noticeable dip in other parts of the city, why?
-As half of Manhattan is either running or watching!

 <!--
 <div style="display: flex; justify-content: center;">
   <div class="image-container">